tolyo/open-outcry/README.md

 [be](https://github.com/enewhuis/liquibook) [found](https://www.opensourceagenda.com/projects/exchange-core) in open-source that are based around a variation of [same data structure](https://link.springer.com/chapter/10.1007/978-1-4302-0147-2_2), consisting of a [TreeMap](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html) with keys for prices and a [Queue](https://docs.oracle.com/javase/7/docs/api/java/util/Queue.html) of orders for values.
 These solutions put microsecond performance at the forefront of their productivity, leaving open [the non-trivial management](https://martinfowler.com/articles/lmax.html#KeepingItAllInMemory) of this in-memory data structure up to greater application.
 This approach may make sense in the context of a large securities exchange where some market participants are given priority access to the order book through [DMAs](https://www.investopedia.com/terms/d/directmarketaccess.asp).
 In the context of a small crypto-exchange, however, where every order must be validated against an account balance held in a traditional RDBMS, this achitecture makes no sense as the order processing capacity will never exceed that of the database.
+Add your ORM layer into the mix and those benchmarks become irrelevant.

 Futhermore, this architecture can actually harm an active trader because a matching engine, burdened by a multi-step process of syncing and validating all of its moving parts, must necessarily freeze funds during settlement while the market moves away from the price of the executed trade.
 A true performance of a matching engine must measure the entire trading cycle of funds allocation between users' accounts.